-Informational content educates your audience and showcases your expertise, with the long-term goal of people seeing you as an authority in your field.
+Informational content educates your audience and showcases your expertise.
+The long-term goal is for people to see you as an authority in your field.
 Once you become an authority, followers are more willing to read your promotional content, and internet searchers are more prone to trust your content.

 Pretty easy, right?